HardlyDifficult/Tutorials/Chapter3.md

  - Destroy the first and then simply allow the second to play out.
 However the animation of the hammer swing may visibly skip.
  - Reset the SuicideIn countdown and Destroy the second hammer.

-Anything is possible.
-Think through the game play experience you want to see first.

 <hr></details>
 <details><summary>Why serialize the rotation as Vector3 instead of Quaternion?</summary>